 You may be in a hurry to snag the spot near the door, but by parking far away you can increase your step count.

 StretchClock, and other apps like it, reminds you to stretch and get up out of your desk throughout the day.
 It also has helpful tips to guide you through short and easy exercises you can do right in the office.

-6. Encourage your employer to have light movement or yoga class in the morning
+6. Encourage your employer to have a light movement or yoga class in the morning

-Studies have shown that with even just 20 minutes of yoga practice can significantly improved reaction time and accuracy in cognitive test.
+Studies have shown that with even just 20 minutes of yoga practice can significantly improve reaction time and accuracy in cognitive test.

 7. Get to work 15 minutes early and walk around the building or up and down the stairs

 If you can’t bike or walk to work, the next best thing is adding the movement to your morning routine as if you had!